 BLOGGING is an effective SEO tool.
 In fact, I wrote all about it in my own blog on the subject, “Why you need to blog.”

 For SMBs already strapped with too much to do, writing a blog becomes a low priority especially because, as most of my clients tell me, they have no idea what to write about!

 First of all, write about what you do.

 Second, strategize your blog titles/themes when you are strategizing your monthly social media calendar.
 Your social media, PR and blog themes should coincide so they can work in tandem to present your platform and messaging to the public.

 What do I mean?

-By way of example, I recently edited a “Camera Day” blog for my client, Maryland Brain Spine & Pain, a neurology practice in Annapolis.
-While it’s not a banner holiday, such as Thanksgiving, “Camera Day” provided the neurologist who penned the piece a theme about which to write.
-The blog is about how the camera has changed the course of brain surgery.
+By way of example, I suggested and edited a “Camera Day” blog for a neurology practice.
+The non-commercial holiday provided the neurologist who penned the piece a theme about which to write: how the camera has changed the course of brain surgery.

-A second example is the blog I wrote for a Bethesda based dental practice, Prestipino Dental Group.
-“Tabacco use and periodontal disease: Understand the dangers,” published to coincide with “The Great American Smoke Out,” details the smoking/periodontal disease connection.
+A blog I wrote for a dental practice, “Tobacco use and periodontal disease: Understand the dangers,” was published to coincide with “The Great American Smoke Out,” details the smoking/periodontal disease connection.

-When writing a blog for my clients, I provide a “Blog Request Form” so I can understand the thesis and tone of the blog./or
+When writing a blog for my clients, I provide a “Blog Request Form” so I can understand the thesis and tone of the blog.

 Shoot me an email at Cari@CariShane.com to ask me about creating Social Media Strategy and/or to ask me about how my writing, including blog writing, can help your company.